WulfTheGod/AWSVanityService/README.md

 *See details: [Roadmap](./docs/roadmap.md) and [Development Journal](./docs/development-journal.md)*

-## Dictionary Generation (AI-Assisted)
+## Dictionary Generation Process (AI-Assisted)

-This project includes a curated English dictionary.
+This project includes a curated English dictionary to generate phonewords.
 I started with **an-array-of-english-words** (~275k words).
-Then I built a script to reduce it to ~13k words that work well as phonewords.
+At first, the dictionary filtering was only meant as a test, but the results were so strong that it became part of the main system.

 ### Why AI?

-I used AI to iterate quickly on filter and scoring rules.
-I set the guardrails and kept final say.
-The result is a clean 3–7 letter set.
-It avoids odd words and triple repeats.
-Match rates went from under 1% to 90%+ in my tests.
+AI was used only to speed up filter and scoring rule iteration during dictionary generation.
+I set the rules, evaluated results, and kept final say on the final dataset.
+This allowed me to quickly refine toward a usable 3–7 letter set that avoids odd words and triple repeats.
+Match rates improved significantly from under 1% to high success rates in testing.

+**Note:** AI was never used for infrastructure, Lambda code, or Connect integration — only for dictionary generation due to time constraints.

 ### Why this source?

-**an-array-of-english-words** is simple and license-friendly.
-It gave me the word coverage I needed.
+**an-array-of-english-words** is simple, free to use, and gave me enough words to test phoneword generation.
+It worked well for building and testing quickly.

 ### What the script does

-It converts letters to T9 digits once.
-It scores each word and filters the list.
-Then it caps the set for Lambda bundle size.
+- Converts letters to T9 digits once and stores mappings
+- Scores words by length, quality, and memorability
+- Filters out problematic words and patterns
+- Reduces the set to ~13k words for bundle size and runtime limits

 The output is `src/data/english-words.json` with precomputed mappings.
-Lookups are O(1) at runtime.
+Runtime lookups are O(1).

+### Runtime Limitation

+Using all 275k words in Lambda caused problems with speed and memory.
+Even though Lambda can run for 15 minutes, processing that many words on every call would be too slow and use too much memory.
+The smaller 13k word list runs fast and still finds good matches.

 ### DynamoDB plan for production

-I'd keep all ~275k words in DynamoDB.
-Query by digit keys instead of bundling JSON:
-- **Table design**: PK `digits`, SK `word`, attrs `length`, `score`, `category`
-- **Query pattern**: Generate 3, 4, and 7-digit substrings.
-Query those keys.
-Merge and rank in Lambda.
-Cache top 5.
+For a real production system, I'd put all 275k words in DynamoDB and search by digit patterns.
+This avoids size limits in Lambda and gives better word matches.

+- **Table setup**: Store digits as the main key, words as the sort key, plus word details like length and score
+- **How it works**: Search for 3, 4, and 7-digit patterns, combine results, pick the best 5
-- **Why better**: No bundle bloat.
-More matches.
-Fast queries instead of scans.
+- **Why better**: More word matches, faster searches, handles more users

-> Result: Small demo JSON for now.
-Clear DynamoDB plan if we need all words later.
+### Demo vs. Production

+- **Current demo**: 13k words bundled in the code - started as a test but worked so well I kept it
+- **Better approach**: Put all 275k words in DynamoDB for more complete results

-## ✅ Verification: Store 5 / Speak 3
+## ✅ System Verification: Store 5 / Speak 3

 The Lambda always **stores 5** vanity numbers in DynamoDB and the Connect flow **speaks 3**.